KeychainMDIP/kc/doc/deployment_guide.md

 When you first launch an MDIP node, there will be multiple stages of readiness including:
 1. MDIP Docker Containers Preparation
 2. MDIP Gatekeeper Synchronization with MDIP Network ( <-- node operational here)
+3. MDIP Keymaster Connects to Gatekeeper once ready ( <-- server wallet connects to node)
-3. Blockchain Node Synchronization with Blockchain Network
+4. Blockchain Node Synchronization with Blockchain Network
-4. MDIP Mediator Discovery of MDIP Operations on Blockchain Registry ( <-- DIDs history validated here)
+5. MDIP Mediator Discovery of MDIP Operations on Blockchain Registry ( <-- DIDs history validated here)

 Below are log examples indicating your MDIP Node's stage of readyness.

-#### Log sample of MDIP Docker Containers preparation
+#### Log samples: MDIP Docker Containers preparation
-Each MDIP component in the chart above operates in its own Docker Container.
+As we have seen, each MDIP component operates in its own Docker Container.
+The first logs seen when launching MDIP for the first time is the preparation of the Docker containers.

+In subsequent launches the dockerfiles will be rebuilt or reused depending on whether the source files have changed.

 ```
 Oct 28 16:34:14 mdip-gatekeeper start-node[703548]: #0 building with "default" instance using docker driver